 At this time, we simply do not have the staff or resources to publish more than a handful of books each year, and to be honest, we like it that way.
 We want to give each of our books the time and effort it deserves.
 It is important to us that we are proud of books bearing the Serendipity Press imprint.

-Currently, we are busy resurrecting out-of-print books and self-publishing our own fiction and non-fiction works.
+Currently, we are busy resurrecting out-of-print books.
 Plans are also in the works to publish a regional arts magazine for California’s Central Coast, as well as a literary magazine.

 How do I sign up for news and updates?